JanKl/gascop-rest/README.md

 Now that this is done, compile the typescript to javascript.
 There are different scripts for Unix and Windows OSes:
-    npm run build  // For Unix systems npm run buildWindowsPS  // For Windows systems, PowerShell is required
+    npm run build  // For Unix systems npm run buildWindowsPS  // For Windows systems, PowerShell is required To run the script, execute
+    npm start
+The service will now listen on port 1234